kakkapriyesh/CUDA-Implementation-of-PIC-Algorithm/README.md

 # CUDA-Implementation-of-PIC-Algorithm

-Co-author - Deepak Akhare

 This is a learning exercise to use GPU for scientific computing.
 The code is written in CUDA and C++ to simulate two electron beams passing through each other in opposite directions.
-This interesting phenomenon is called the Two-Stream Instability.
+This interesting phenomenon is called the two-stream instability.

 Significant speed up is obtained with GPUs as compared to CPUs